143 (Katy Perry album): Singles

 The lead single, "Woman's World", was released on July 11, 2024.
 The song and its music video were received negatively by critics and the audience.
 Several journalists attributed it to the "bad taste" of the album's marketing, which they found unhelpful to Perry's perceived commercial decline with Witness and Smile.
 Perry's collaboration with Dr. Luke, who has been accused of sexual harassment by American singer Kesha, was also widely criticized.

 The album's second single, "Lifetimes", an Italo house track, was released on August 8, 2024.
 In its music video, the track list of 143 was revealed.
 The music video was met with some controversy after Perry was accused of trespassing on ecologically protected dunes by the government of Balearic Islands, Spain, a claim which Perry's record label, Capitol, refuted.

 Perry performed "I'm His, He's Mine" with Doechii and "Lifetimes" in a medley at the 2024 MTV Video Music Awards on September 11, with "I'm His, He's Mine" being released as a single two days later on September 13.
 On the album's release day, Perry performed "Woman's World", "Gimme Gimme", "Gorgeous", "I'm His, He's Mine" and "Lifetimes" at Rock in Rio.
 Perry performed "Gorgeous" and "Lifetimes" at the 2024 AFL Grand Final on September 28.
 "OK" was serviced to radio on December 20, 2024, as the album's fourth single in Italy.
-Both "Lifetimes" and "I'm His, He's Mine" generally underperformed on mainstream charts, instead achieving greater success on airplay charts, reaching the top-forty in multiple countries.
+Both "Lifetimes" and "I'm His, He's Mine" generally charted lower on mainstream charts, instead achieving greater success on airplay charts, reaching the top-forty in multiple countries.
 "I'm His, He's Mine" became the second single from the album to reach the top-thirty on the Billboard Pop Airplay Chart, after "Woman's World".